Auto crash claims 14 in Bayelsa – The Sun Nigeria

 From Femi Folaranmi, Yenagoa

-Fourteen persons have been confirmed dead in a motor accident that occurred at the Bayelsa section of the East/ West road on Monday.
+Fourteen people have been confirmed dead in a motor accident that occurred at the Bayelsa State section of the East/West Road, on Monday.

-According to investigations the accident happened at Sampou junction, Kolokuma/ Opokuma Local Government Area of the state.
+Investigations revealed that the accident happened at Sampou Junction, Kolokuma/ Opokuma Local Government Area of the state.

-It was learnt that two vehicles, a while Toyota Hiace bus with registration number LND 247 XX and a black Lexus SUV with registration number KWL 726 GN were involved in the accident.
+It was learnt that two vehicles, a white Toyota Hiace bus with registration number LND 247 XX and a black Lexus SUV with registration number KWL 726 GN, were involved in the accident.

-Officials of the Federal Road Safety Corps (FRSC) that were on hand to help the victims blamed the accident on over speeding and wrongful overtaking.
+Officials of the Federal Road Safety Corps (FRSC), who were on hand to help the victims, blamed the accident on over speeding and wrong overtaking.

-The FRSC in its report 14 people were killed on the spot while five people including three male and two female survived and are receiving medical treatment at the Kaima General Hospital.
+The FRSC, in its report, said14 people were killed on the spot, while five people, including three male and two female, survived and were receiving treatment at the Kaima General Hospital.

 Leave a Reply